RaspberryPiFoundation/rpi-auth/README.md

 end
 ```

 The values above will allow you to login using the `gem-dev` client seeded in Hydra provided you run the host application on port `3009`.
+An example configuration can be found [in the dummy app](spec/dummy/config/initializers/rpi_auth.rb).

 You will need to change the values to match your application, ideally through ENV vars eg.